mjonian93/AM_test_2/README.md

 This sections lists the available URLS in the API and describes how to perform CRUD operations for authentication and to manage both models.

+The CRUD examples shown below have been created using the [HTTPie](https://httpie.io/) tool.

 ## Urls

 These are the URLS available for CRUD operations in the deployed REST API: